MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

    ![Drag model](media/drag-model-digital-anchor.PNG "Drag model")

-5. Put on your HoloLens, and then use air tap and hold to move the digital anchor directly over a physical object in your work environment.
+5. Put on your HoloLens, open the guide, and then use air tap and hold to move the digital anchor directly over a physical object in your work environment.
 If you need to rotate the object, use air tap and hold to move the blue spheres.

    ![Blue spheres](media/blue-spheres-digital-anchor.PNG "Blue spheres")